open-telemetry/opamp-spec/supplementary-guidelines.md

 authorized") and the Agent knows how to verify it; all bespoke policy logic is maintained in the backend by the organization itself.

+## Certificate Hierarchy and Extended Key Usage

+X.509 certificates carry an *Extended Key Usage* (EKU) field that declares what a certificate is permitted to do.
+Two EKU values are relevant to Message
+Attestation:

+- **`id-kp-serverAuth`** — the certificate may authenticate a TLS server.
+TLS clients check for this when establishing a secure connection.
+- **`id-kp-codeSigning`** — the certificate may sign arbitrary data.
+Message Attestation uses this EKU to mark signing certificates.

+The spec requires the signing leaf certificate to carry `id-kp-codeSigning` and prohibits `id-kp-serverAuth` on it.
+This means a TLS certificate cannot be repurposed to sign OpAMP messages, and a signing certificate cannot be used as a TLS server certificate.

+### Do I need a separate root CA for signing?

+No. The same root CA may issue both TLS and signing certificates, provided:

+1. Each intermediate and leaf certificate carries only the appropriate EKU.
+2. The signing private key is stored separately from the distribution server — for example, in an HSM or secrets manager the distribution server process cannot reach.

+The security boundary is *key isolation*, not *CA isolation*.
+An attacker who compromises the distribution server but cannot access the signing private key cannot forge valid signed messages, regardless of whether TLS and signing certificates share a root.

+Operators who prefer strict CA separation may use separate roots, but it is not required.

 ## Operational Considerations

 ### Trust Anchor Lifecycle